DrRoad/ellisp.github.io/elections/state-space.md

 The closer we get to election day, the less it matters.
 This is because the main difference between the two models is the prediction of what happens between now and election day.
 The state space model effectively treats recent polls (after treating for house effects) as a straight indication of the election day result; the generalized additive model instead expects there to continue to be movement in the current direction in the remaining days.
 As the remaining days gets fewer this makes no difference, and I expect the two models to converge.

-In the meantime I recommend that you use one of these:
+In the meantime I recommend that you use [the combination of both models](/elections/combined.html).

-- Model A, the [main election forecast model](/elections/elections.html), based on generalized additive model with corrections for house effects and election day variance.
-Model A did a good job predicting the 2014 election six months out when I pretended to be back in time with it.
-- [A combination of both models](/elections/combined.html).
 A substantial literature in forecasting shows that when you have two reasonably good models, you often get closer results by combining the two, so I've done this for you.

 ## Source code